 If more than one candidate is nominated, then election will be by ballot.
 In the event of a tie, the retiring Chairman may exercise his casting vote.

 The Chairman may serve for a period of two years, and be re-elected for a further two-year term of office.

 The other honorary officers shall be elected by members with voting rights annually at the AGM and may serve for an initial period of three years.
 If they stand for re-election, they may serve for a further three successive years.
-Thereafter, they shall stand down for at least one year.
+After this point, they may not be reappointed into their vacated Exec position.

 iv.
 Removal of Officers